chrix75/javafx-clj/README.md

+# IMPORTANT NOTE

+The project has now a more formal name: clj-javafx

+So, to get the last version go to https://github.com/chrix75/clj-javafx

 # javafx-clj

 A wrapper to develop application with Clojure and JavaFX.
 This project lets you manipulate JavaFX in the REPL.